DWS-2025/project-taskmanager-new/README.md

 - File: src/main/resources/postman/RestControllers.postman_collection.zip

-> You have to set the cookies like JWT, and specify fields like "challenge" when submitting forms
+> You have to set cookies, like the "jwt" or the "XSRF-TOKEN", when sending POST, PUT or DELETE requests, and some fields like "challenge" in login or registration requests